andrewtheiss/CommissionArt/README.md

 ## Using the Contracts

-### ProfileHub Contract
+### ProfileFactoryAndRegistry Contract

-The ProfileHub contract serves as the central entry point for users.
+The ProfileFactoryAndRegistry contract serves as the central entry point for users.
 Key features:

 - **Single-Transaction Profile & Art Creation**: New users can create a profile and upload their first art piece in a single transaction, simplifying onboarding and saving gas
 - **Profile Management**: Tracks all user profiles in the system